atriveg/dmrimatlab/README.md

 Finally, Octave's demos are written as Jupyter notebooks, so that you will need JupyterLab and Jupyter's kernel for Octave to run them.
 NOTE: since JupyterLab uses by default the octave-cli program, it is very convenient that you run it like this:

-        >> OCTAVE_EXECUTABLE=/usr/bin/octave jupyter-lab
+        $ OCTAVE_EXECUTABLE=/usr/bin/octave jupyter-lab

-so that it actually uses the full-featured Octave program and you can enjoy Qt-based graphics instead of the more limited gnuplot.
+so that it actually uses the full-featured Octave program and you can enjoy Qt-based graphics instead of the more limited gnuplot (this will be automatically done for you in case you run the demos from the launch menu by using the dmrimatlab_demo command).